The following professionals lent their expertise to this article:

 Eligibility

 Open to students who have completed at least one term in a career entry-level allied health degree program at an ASAHP institutional member school.
-Eligible allied health programs may include both campus-based and online RN programs, online physician assistant programs, and many more.
+Eligible allied health programs include both campus-based and online RN programs, online physician assistant programs, and others.

 How to Apply